Analysis of Structured Deep Kernel Networks: Further proofs

-The estimate from the third step finishes the estimation. \end{enumerate} The set of centers required for the approximation is finally given by the union of the centers within the steps above, that is
+The argumentation from the third step finishes the estimation. \end{enumerate} The set of centers required for the approximation is finally given by the union of the centers within the steps above, that is

 The realization of the linear combinations is possible based on \Cref{prop:linear_layer_2}. \end{delayedproof}